Campus climate surveys are important tools to gauge students’ current attitudes, behaviors and standards.

 For consistency and comparison, the publicly available and previously tested survey questions developed by the Association of American Universities in its 2015 study for 27 Institutions of Higher Education (IHEs) formed the base of the survey design, particularly the questions asking about incidence and prevalence of sexual harassment and gender-based violence.

-To ensure the design considered potential issues and areas of concern at the University of Hawai‘i, and aligned with UH’s diverse campus system, focus groups of undergraduate, graduate and professional school students were implemented between September 12 and 19, 2016, and gathered design input from different student constituencies.
+To ensure the design considered potential issues and areas of concern at the University of Hawai‘i, and aligned with UH’s diverse campus system, focus groups of undergraduate, graduate and professional school students were implemented in the Fall of 2016 and again in the Fall of 2018 to gather design input from different student constituencies.

 After careful consideration of the costs and benefits of a census versus a sample survey, UH decided to proceed with a census survey.
 A large part of the decision was because of UH’s diverse community, and a desire to remain inclusive of all of the various sub-populations on UH’s campuses.